AlaskaAirlines/AuroDesignTokens/docs/architecture.md

 Basic tokens may often reference other Basic tokens, not just primitives.

-### Shared Semantic Tokens

-In addition to shared primitives, the system also includes shared semantic token definitions for values that are common across multiple themes:

-- **Shared Basic Tokens** (`src/shared/basic/`): Common semantic tokens that are identical across themes

-This centralized approach reduces duplication and simplifies maintenance while preserving theme-specific customization options.
-See [Shared Semantic Tokens](./shared-semantic-tokens.md) for more details.

 ## Best Practices

 **Never Use Primitives Directly in UI**